 - A. Intent.
 Residential Mixed Density districts, hereinafter designated as RMX, are established to support a mixture of single family and multi-family residential development in areas close to the commercial business district.

 The RMX district implements and is consistent with the Residential Mixed Density land use classification of the Castro Valley General Plan. - B. Design Standards and guidelines.
 Residential projects within the RMX districts located within the planning areas of Castro Valley (areas within the Castro Valley Urbanized Area) is subject to the "Residential Design Standards and Guidelines for the Unincorporated Communities of West Alameda County," as amended, as applicable based on the proposed building type.
-On matters not provided for in the "Residential Design Standards and Guidelines for the Unincorporated Communities of West Alameda County," as amended, as applicable based on the proposed building type.
 On matters not provided for in the "Residential Design Standards and Guidelines for the Unincorporated Communities of West Alameda County," the respective regulations in this zoning ordinance apply.
-If there is a conflict between the Residential Design Guidelines and the requirements of this Section, or this Section is silent, the Residential Design Guidelines applicable to the proposed building type supersedes this Section, unless otherwise noted below. - C. Permitted uses. - The following principal uses are permitted in an RMX district: - One one-family dwelling, two-family dwelling, two one-family dwelling, multiple dwelling or dwelling group; - Field crop, orchard or garden; - 3.
+If there is a conflict between the Residential Design Guidelines and the requirements of this Section, or this Section is silent, the Residential Design Guidelines applicable to the proposed building type supersedes this Section, unless otherwise noted below.

+C. Permitted uses.

+The following principal uses are permitted in an RMX district:

+- 1. One (1) one-family dwelling, one (1) two-family dwelling, two (2) one-family dwellings, multiple dwelling or dwelling group; - 2.
+Field crop, orchard or garden; - 3.
 Licensed transitional or supportive housing for up to six persons, medical or residential care facility for up to six persons; and - 4.
-Small family day care and large family day care. - D. Conditional uses-Planning commission. - The following are conditional uses and are permitted in an RMX district only if approved by the planning commission, sitting as a board of zoning adjustments, as provided in Sections 17.54.135 and 17.14.010: - Hospital; and - Medical laboratory, dental laboratory. - E. Conditional uses-Board of zoning adjustments. - In addition to the uses listed for Sections 17.52.480 and 17.52.580, the following are conditional uses in RMX districts, and are permitted only if approved by the board of zoning adjustments as provided in Section 17.54.130: - Community facilities; - Day Care Centers; - Parking lot; - Medical or residential care facility for seven or more persons as regulated in Section 17.54.133 (Conditional uses-Residential, medical care, transitional and supportive housing facilities); - 5.
-Single room occupancy facility subject to the provisions of Section 17.54.134 (Conditional uses-Single room occupancy (SRO) facilities); - Licensed transitional and supportive housing for seven or more persons per unit as regulated in Section 17.54.133 (Conditional uses-Residential, medical care, transitional and supportive housing facilities);
+Small family day care and large family day care. - D. Conditional uses-Planning commission.

+The following are conditional uses and are permitted in an RMX district only if approved by the planning commission, sitting as a board of zoning adjustments, as provided in Sections 17.54.135 and 17.14.010:

+- 1. Hospital; and

+- 2. Medical laboratory, dental laboratory.

+- E. Conditional uses-Board of zoning adjustments.

+In addition to the uses listed for Sections 17.52.480 and 17.52.580, the following are conditional uses in RMX districts, and are permitted only if approved by the board of zoning adjustments as provided in Section 17.54.130:

+- 1. Community facilities; - 2.
+Day Care Centers; - 3.
+Parking lot: - 4.
+Medical or residential care facility for seven or more persons as regulated in Section 17.54.133 (Conditional uses-Residential, medical care, transitional and supportive housing facilities); - Single room occupancy facility subject to the provisions of Section 17.54.134 (Conditional uses-Single room occupancy (SRO) facilities); - Licensed transitional and supportive housing for seven or more persons per unit as regulated in Section 17.54.133 (Conditional uses-